 Shiga Kogen is located approximately 50 kilometres northeast of Nagano, situated within the Joshinetsu National Park.
 Shiga is located 250km northwest of Tokyo.

 The best thing about Shiga Kogen is its remote location, most international skiers and snowboarders are put off by the ‘effort’ involved in travelling to less popular tourist resorts but getting to Shiga Kogen is pretty damn easy.
 From Narita airport you hop on the 90-minute bullet train to Nagano, then it’s an easy direct one-hour bus ride straight to your accommodation.

 Definitely stay at the Yakebitaiyama Ski Resort area as it has a wide variety of accommodation and dining options that caters for everyone.
 We stayed at Prince Hotel East and it’s by far the most luxurious and comfortable accommodation on offer, perfect for adults looking for a bit of pleasure and pampering whilst on their ski holiday.
 Prince Hotel have three different buildings for varying budgets.
 They also offer outstanding early bird packages which allow you to stay for 7 nights and only pay for 4.
-Their early bird packages through Liquid Snow Tours include 7 nights accommodation, daily breakfast, 3 day Yakebitaiyama lift pass and 3 day all mountain pass starting from:
+You can find the latest Shiga Kogen ski packages here.

 Top place to eat with a few other people after a big day on the mountain is ‘After Izakaya’, located in the south building of the Prince Hotel.
 Izakaya styled dining is a Japanese tradition and is a must do, the best way to put it is that there’s lots of drinking involved and some of the best barbequed food you will ever taste….heaven?